qwertie/ecsharp/lemp/ref-other.md

 ---
-title: "LeMP Macro Reference: Other"
+title: "LeMP Macro Reference: Standard Macros"
-tagline: Standard macros in the LeMP namespace
 layout: article
 date: 20 Mar 2016
 toc: true
 ---

+## LeMP namespace ##

+**Note**: the LeMP namespace is normally imported automatically for you.

 ### assert ###

 	assert(condition);

 Translates `assert(expr)` to `System.Diagnostics.Debug.Assert(expr, "Assertion failed in Class.MethodName: expr")`.

 You can change the assert method with `#snippet` as shown in the following example:

 <div class='sbs' markdown='1'>
 ~~~csharp